Master of Physician Assistant Studies (MSPAS)

 -

-You’ll be given individualized advisement and learning resources at the programmatic and University levels to ensure successful degree completion, preparation to sit for the NCCPA national certifying exam, so you can take your place as an outstanding healthcare provider in all fields of medicine.
+You’ll be given individualized advisement and learning resources at the programmatic and University levels to ensure successful degree completion and preparation to sit for the NCCPA national certifying exam, so you can take your place as an outstanding health care provider in all fields of medicine.

 What Can You Do with an MSPAS Degree?

 Physician assistants continue to be an in-demand specialty in the healthcare field.
-Since PAs are not burdened with the administrative and insurance aspects of the medical field that physicians manage, they tend to have a higher job satisfaction rate.
-In fact, physician assistants ranked #3 on the list of best jobs to have in the United States.
+In fact, physician assistants ranked no. 2 on the list of best jobs to have in the United States.
 Additionally, employment prospects for PAs are projected to grow 31% from 2020 to 2030 — much faster than the average 8% for all occupations.

 With a PA degree, you can work as a physician assistant in a number of diverse environments, including: